adavuruku/my-ci-cd-class/notes/interview/java/java_spring.md

 ### Types of Rate Limiting:

 1. **Fixed Window**: Counts requests within a fixed time window (e.g., per minute).
 Requests are allowed until the limit is reached for that window, regardless of when they were made.
+(5 request allowed between 02:00 - 01:00) it mean after the fixed window the request can b as many as possible

 2. **Sliding Window**: Tracks requests over a sliding time window (e.g., 1 minute).
 Requests are allowed if they fit within the rate limit over any rolling window of time.
+(5 requests every 1 minute) -> 12:00 - 12:01 (allowed only 5 request) then 12:01 - 12:02 (allowed only 5 request)

 ### Implementation: